 Composed of 90 to 100 musicians, the Ithaca College Symphony Orchestra is dedicated to performing symphonic repertoire from the baroque through the 20th century, as well as contemporary works.
 The ensemble presents five to eight concerts a year, including the annual concerto concert, at which winners of the School of Music’s annual concerto competition perform with the orchestra.

 The orchestra has garnered numerous honors and prizes, including recognition in two categories in the 2011 American Prize.
 Having performed to high acclaim in venues such as the Lincoln Center’s Avery Fisher Hall and Alice Tully Hall, the ensemble has collaborated with such prominent composers as Jennifer Higdon and Pulitzer Prize winner Karel Husa.
 Guest conductors have included Daniel Hege (Syracuse Symphony), Jose-Luis Novo (Annapolis Symphony) and Larry Rachleff (Rice University).

 Established in 1914, ASCAP is the leading U.S. Performing Rights Organization representing the world’s largest repertory, totaling over 8.5 million copyrighted musical works of every style and genre from more than 410,000 songwriter, composer and music publisher members.

 The League of American Orchestras supports and champions America’s orchestras and the vitality of the music they perform.
 Its membership of nearly 900 orchestras across North America runs the gamut from world-renowned symphonies and community groups to summer festivals and youth ensembles.

 For more information, contact Jenny Stockdale, marketing communications manager in the School of Music, at email@example.com or (607) 274-3256.

-Originally published in Media Relations: Ithaca College Symphony Orchestra Wins Third National Award.
+Originally published in IC News: Ithaca College Symphony Orchestra Wins Third National Award.